 PHPStorm knows how to work with Git.
 If you have it configured on a project, it will automatically recognize it.
 If not, go to File > Settings > Version Control > Git and click Test button.
-If the test does not show a green success message with the Git version, this means that Git is not installed on your operating system and you have to install it manually or select the correct path to the Git executable file.
+In case the test does not show a green success message with the Git version, this means that Git is not installed on your operating system and you have to install it manually or select the correct path to the Git executable file.

 Note: Do not commit files from the “.idea” folder.
 That is the default PHPStorm project configuration folder.

 Once you configure it, you will see the current Git branch in the bottom-right corner from where you can manage Git branches (create new branch, checkout, merge, compare, delete).
 There will also be a section called “Version Control” at the bottom.
 That section will have “Local Changes” and “Log” tabs.

 “Local Changes” has files that you have edited.
 You can create “Changelists” by clicking the green + button.
 This way, you can separate work done on separate tasks or local changes of files that you want to keep only locally.

 Some changes you can save for later and you can do that with Right+Click on a Changelist > Shelve Changes and give it a name.
 This is similar to Git stash, but it actually saves a patch file that is accessible in a new tab called “Shelf”.
 From that, you can Unshelve or Show diff the changes.
 This is a quick way to save some work and continue to do other stuff on Git without worrying about your work that has not been committed yet.

 The “Log” tab shows the Git graph with all the commits.